SneezeGUI/Demented-Discord-Bot/README.md

-A Discord bot I wrote for fun and proactice
+A Discord bot I wrote for fun and practice

 key-features:
 - slash commands